-With regard to this revised Patent Law, in May 2017, the Japanese government, EU, the US and Switzerland jointly conveyed the above-mentioned concerns to the Indonesian government and requested them to thoroughly comply with provisions of the TRIPS Agreement.
-After that, a Minister Order related to domestic implementation of patent rights was issued on July 11, 2018 and according to the order, patent holders who cannot execute inventions can request a five year grace period by submitting an application with a reason for postponement to the Ministry of Legal Rights, and that grace period can also be renewed.
+With regard to this revised Patent Law, in May 2017, the Japanese government, EU, the US and Switzerland jointly conveyed the above-mentioned concerns to the Indonesian government and requested them to thoroughly comply with the TRIPS Agreement.
+After that, a Minister Order related to domestic implementation of patent rights was issued on July 11, 2018 and according to the order, patent holders who cannot execute inventions in Indonesia can request a five year grace period by submitting an application with a reason for postponement to the Ministry of Legal Rights, and that grace period can also be renewed.
+In addition, the format for the application was released on January 24, 2019.